akullpp/awesome-java/README.md

 - [IntelliJ IDEA ![c]](https://www.jetbrains.com/idea/) - Supports many JVM languages and provides good options for Android development.
 The commercial edition targets the enterprise sector.
 - [jGRASP](https://www.jgrasp.org) - Created to provide software visualizations that work in conjunction with the debugger such as Control Structure Diagrams, UML class diagrams and Object Viewer.
 - [NetBeans](https://netbeans.apache.org) - Provides integration for several Java SE and EE features, from database access to HTML5.
+- [SnapCode](https://reportmill.com/SnapCode/) - Modern IDE for Java running in the browser, focused on education.
 - [Visual Studio Code](https://code.visualstudio.com/docs/languages/java) - Provides Java support for lightweight projects with a simple, modern workflow by using extensions from the internal marketplace.

 ### Imagery